miroslavpejic85/mirotalk/README.md

 - `Allow` to use the camera and microphone
 - `Share` the Room URL and `Wait` someone to join for video conference

-## Room name
+## Room join

-- You can also `join` directly to your room name by going to https://mirotalk.herokuapp.com/join/your-room-name-goes-here `or` https://mirotalk.up.railway.app/join/your-room-name-goes-here
+- You can also `join` directly to your `room` by going to https://mirotalk.herokuapp.com/join/your-room-name-goes-here `or` https://mirotalk.up.railway.app/join/your-room-name-goes-here

 ## Quick start